Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Not following a logical URL structure: Instead of having multiple URLs based on your collections, configure your site to use a consistent format like /product/product-name.
 This ensures search engines clearly understand and rank your product pages correctly.

 • Ignoring page speed: How fast your pages load significantly impacts user experience and page rankings, so it’s a big consideration for SEO.
-Shopify offers speed tests, but we don’t recommend them.
-Instead, use Pingdom to check your site speed and ensure your site is optimized for search.
-If your pages are loading slowly, you may need to compress images or take other steps to speed things up.
+Shopify offers website speed tests, but we don’t recommend them.
+Instead, use Pingdom to check your site speed and ensure it’s optimized for search.
+If your pages load slowly, you may need to compress images or take other steps to speed things up.

-The issues listed above, and others, are the reasons it’s best to use a platform and theme that makes it easy to optimize your SEO.
+The issues listed above, and others, are why it’s best to use a platform and theme that makes it easy to optimize your SEO.
+You don’t need a bunch of overpriced SEO apps to make your site SEO-friendly (there’s only one app we recommend, and we’ll get to that in just a sec).

 In our high ticket dropshipping course, we give you your own licensed copy of Superstore, a premium Shopify theme from Out of the Sandbox.